eagletrt/libmin-heap-sw/README.md

 # MIN-HEAP

-This library implements all the functions used to create and manage a [minimum heap](https://it.wikipedia.org/wiki/Heap_(struttura_dati)) data structure using a static array without dynamic memory allocation.
+This library implements all the functions used to create and manage a [minimum heap](https://it.wikipedia.org/wiki/Heap_(struttura_dati)) data structure using a static array with dynamic memory allocation.

 > [!IMPORTANT]
 > This library does not guarantee that the functions will be executed correctly